 Substance Abuse in particular can have a devastating result for those with BPD.
 Given that the illness often emerges around late adolescence and that risky behaviors are a major symptom of BDP, it is unsurprising that substance use can play such a role within this disorder.

 Substances can be a way for those suffering to escape or mask their pain, as well as a manner of acting out or an attempt to avoid abandonment.
 It is important to keep in mind that while substance use can appear to be a symptom of BPD, it can often become a dependence and a disorder.

 Incidences and severity of risky behaviors can also significantly increased when a teen or young adult with BDP is using.
 Females with the disorder are at a much higher risk than other women for sexual assault and this is often due to their substance usage paired with other dangerous behaviors.

 Having a child or loved one with BPD can be extremely difficult and frustrating.
 Given the nature of the illness, there can be a sense that the individual does not want to get better or is manipulating with their illness.
 Symptoms tend to worsen without treatment and there are often periods of escalation during times of stress.

 Getting experienced clinical treatment and realizing you are not alone is essential.
 There are available outpatient treatment centers that can help.

 For many years, Borderline Personality Disorder was viewed as untreatable and those suffering were given few options.
 This is not the case.
 There are many ways to treat BPD both psychiatrically and with therapy.
 Those suffering with BPD and substance abuse or other psychological disorders can find effective clinical treatment.

-If you have a teen or adolescent who is struggling with addiction or Borderline Personality Disorder and are looking for treatment programs for teen substance abuse we can offer support.
+If you have a young adult who is struggling with addiction or Borderline Personality Disorder and are looking for treatment programs for young adult substance abuse we can offer support.
 We are here to help you and your child.